The 6 Keys to SaaS Success in China

 - Get the proper licenses.

-Chinese law allows for limited licensing and capabilities for non-Chinese entities, citizens and companies alike.
+Chinese law allows for limited licensing and capabilities for non-Chinese entities, citizens, and companies alike.
 At the minimum, you will need an ICP filing for SaaS in China, which is impossible for a foreign entity to receive.
 Some licenses, such as a Software Copyright Certificate (SCC), are relatively straightforward, while other licensing requirements will be more complex depending on the nature of your SaaS platform and the services it provides.

 - Localize your service and financial model for China.

 Your current SaaS product probably will not be exportable as-is into the Chinese market.
 This goes beyond simple translation.
-For example, you must monetize your payments for common payment services such as WeChat, Alipay, and Unionpay, and modify it to fit Chinese accounting and finance requirements.
+For example, you must monetize your payments for common payment services such as WeChat, Alipay, and UnionPay, and modify them to fit Chinese accounting and finance requirements.

 Your business model may need to be tweaked for China as well.
-For example, unlike Paypal, WeChat and Alipay cannot be set up to do subscription-based services that automatically renew.
+For example, unlike PayPal, WeChat and Alipay cannot be set up to do subscription-based services that automatically renew.
 There are also legal regulations about how payments can be collected and services sold that may differ from your home country.
-As China’s regulatory environment matures, the regulatory environment is fast-changing, particularly when it comes to financial transactions.
+The regulatory environment in China is rapidly changing as it matures, particularly when it comes to financial transactions.
 So once again, it’s important to find a good partner to advise and consult.

 - Understand your liability.